Crime watch: Cattle missing in Throckmorton County - Texas & Southwestern Cattle Raisers Association

-Texas & Southwestern Cattle Raisers Association Special Ranger Cliff Swofford, District 8 in North Texas, reports 44 black or black baldie steers missing from a pasture on County Road 190, east of Munday.
-The steers weigh approximately 800 to 900 pounds and are branded with an “NL bar” on the left side or left hip.
+Texas & Southwestern Cattle Raisers Association Special Ranger Cliff Swofford, District 8 in North Texas, reports five black cow-calf pairs and one black bull missing from a property off County Road 195 in Throckmorton.
+The cows are branded with either a running “JM” or “7L” on their left hip.
+The bull is branded with a running “JM” on his left hip and a connected “MA” brand on the lower left hind leg, with the “M” positioned above the “A.” The calves weigh approximately 700 pounds, are branded with a “7L” on the left hip and have a swallow-fork ear notch in the left ear.
 The cattle were last seen March 1.
 Anyone with information regarding this case is urged to contact Swofford at 817-343-8804 or the Operation Cow Thief tip line at 817-916-1775.

 Recent Posts